Plant density: Leaves

 Leaf size of the largest full-grown leaf of Maize plants grown at a low (L), intermediate (I), and high (H) plant density.

 Individual plants in dense stands have fewer leaves and they are often smaller and more narrow (see photo).
 Leaves of high-density plants are thinner (higher SLA – leaf area per unit mass), especially lower in the vegetation, with a similar concentration of nitrogen per unit mass, but a lower nitrogen content per area.

 Stems

 Average plant height or vegetation height often remains remarkably similar, but a very consistent difference is that the stems of high-density plants have a much smaller diameter.
 They also have fewer side shoots (tillers) in the case of grasses, or branches in the case of herbs and trees.

 Roots

-Root growth in environments with high plant density show that there will be fewer roots per plant and but the length and general density of the individual root remain somewhat the same, this is expected to still cause issues for the plant in future growth.
+Root growth in environments with high plant density shows that there will be fewer roots per plant but the length and general density of the individual root remains somewhat the same, this is expected to still cause issues for the plant in future growth.